lupyuen/lupyuen.github.io/src/nim.md

 Kudos to [__centurysys__](https://github.com/centurysys) and the Nim Community for making this possible!

-Nim Compiler shows this when compiling programs for NuttX...
+Here we see the Nim Compiler at work, compiling our program for NuttX (by parsing the NuttX Build Config)...

 ```text
 $ export TOPDIR=/workspaces/bookworm/nuttx